Provisional Flag of the Meritocratic Republic of Canada

 Précis

-This provision counters the modern peril of institutional capture and enforced orthodoxy that stifles truth and enables catastrophic error, affirming the European tradition of fearless rational exploration.
-By removing all barriers, it accelerates discovery, dismantles falsehoods, and ensures governance rests on merit rather than dogma, protecting the Republic against twenty-first-century threats of algorithmic gatekeeping, funding capture, and supranational pseudoscience.
+This provision counters the modern peril of captured institutions and pseudoscientific dogma that have historically led to tyranny and societal decay, affirming the European tradition of fearless rational exploration from the ancient Greeks through the Enlightenment.
+By removing every barrier to inquiry, it accelerates discovery, dismantles falsehoods, and ensures governance rests on merit rather than consensus, protecting the Republic against twenty-first-century threats of algorithmic gatekeeping, funding capture, and supranational pseudoscience.

-This mechanism democratises truth-seeking through meritocratic randomisation, shielded participation, and transparent contestation, preventing entrenched error while honouring citizen capacity for discernment.
+This Article democratises truth-seeking through meritocratic randomisation, shielded participation, and transparent contestation, preventing entrenched error while honouring the citizen’s capacity for discernment.
 It fortifies the Republic against ideological subversion, ensuring knowledge advances freely to sustain liberty, excellence, and the European heritage for posterity.

 Article 2: Freedom of Inquiry and Redress - Meritocratic Republic of Canada